grafana/metrictank/docs/cassandra.md

 If you are using the [cassandra-idx](https://github.com/raintank/metrictank/blob/master/docs/metadata.md) (Cassandra backed storage for the MetricDefinitions index), the following table will also be created.

 ```
-CREATE TABLE IF NOT EXISTS raintank.metric_idx (
+CREATE TABLE IF NOT EXISTS metrictank.metric_idx (
     id text,
     partition int,
     name text,